As a BCA Quito student, you will study the Spanish language and enroll in a wide variety of courses at the Universidad de San Francisco de Quito.

 This may not be a comprehensive list.
 Please view the course listing link above.

-Completion of two semesters of college-level Spanish (or equivalent) is required for acceptance into the program.
-Most regular university classes require four semesters of college-level Spanish.
+- Completion of two semesters of college-level Spanish (or equivalent) is required for students planning to focus on Spanish language courses abroad.

 Ecuadorian credits are different.
 A normal 3-credit course in the US is 4-credits in Ecuador.
 Students cannot take classes that are “a distancia,” which means on-line